Lobuche Panorama

 This “small” ascend took me 45 minutes.
 It was right after Lobuche, about 2.5 hours to Gorak Shep, and everyone was going slowly.

 Above Gorakshep, you can see the popular viewpoint known as Kala Patthar, where many travelers capture the image of the world’s highest mountain and gaze at it in awe.
 The hike from the glacier to the base camp can take up to five hours.
-This is a treacherous section, and you must navigate it carefully as it can be challenging to find a route, and the risk of falling on the ice is high.
+This is a treacherous section, and you must navigate it carefully.
+It can be challenging to find a route, and the risk of falling on the ice is high.

 A mere 2-hour hike from Gorakshep, and you are at the base camp.
 Around 2,000 people can be seen gathering here during the spring season.
 Climbers rest here for 5 to 6 days, and the climbing journey begins.